kirkebylab/LUMIN/README.md

 5. The user can play around with the segmentation and post-processing settings and continue sampling random images until satisfied with the results (this process will not save any output).

 6. Press `Run` -button to execute the Segmentation and signal extraction pipeline.
-This will process all files indicated in the `Input file` and create a `Segmentation` folder in the specified `Project directory`
+This will process all files indicated in the `Input file` and create a `Segmentation` folder in the specified `Project directory`.

 Once the pipeline finishes, the user can move to the quantification step.